Turn the equity in your home into cash

 A home equity line of credit (HELOC) is an open-ended credit line, similar to a credit card, that uses the equity in your home as collateral.
 With a HELOC, you can borrow, repay and borrow as much as needed, which works well for ongoing expenses.
 HELOC interest rates are typically lower than credit card rates, which also makes a HELOC an excellent tool for consolidating debt.

-How does a mini mortgage work?
+How does a home equity loan (first mortgage) work?

 Additional resources